slack-rpg/slack-rpg/README.md

 ### Configuration Environment Variables
 You can set the configuration of the bot by using environment variables. _ENVIRONMENT_VARIABLE_=Default Value
+- _APP_ADDONS_='slack-rpg/addon-official', a comma separated list of addons to load
 - _SLACK_TOKEN_=xoxb-foo, Your Slack Token
 - _SLACK_AUTO_RECONNECT_=true, Reconnect on disconnect